isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

    Currently, active servers place lease updates to be sent to peers onto internal queues (one queue per peer/URL).
-In passive-backup mode, active servers do not wait for lease updates to be acknowledged thus during times of heavy client traffic it is possible for the number of lease updates queued for transmission to accumulate faster than they can be delivered.
+In passive-backup mode, active servers do not wait for lease updates to be acknowledged; thus during times of heavy client traffic it is possible for the number of lease updates queued for transmission to accumulate faster than they can be delivered.
 As client traffic lessens the queues begin to empty.
-As of Kea 2.0.0, active servers monitor the size of these queues and will emit periodic warnings (see HTTP_CILENT_QUEUE_SIZE_GROWING in :ref:`kea-messages`) if they perceive a queue as growing too quickly.
-The warnings will cease once the queue size begins to shrink.
-These messages are intended as a bell-weather and seeing them sporadically during times of heavy traffic load does not necessarily indicate a problem.
-If, however, they occur continually during times of routine traffic load they likely indicate potential mismatches in server capabilities and/or configuration and this should be investigated as the size of the queues may eventually impair an active server's ability to respond to clients in a timely manner.
+Since Kea 2.0.0, active servers monitor the size of these queues and emit periodic warnings (see HTTP_CILENT_QUEUE_SIZE_GROWING in :ref:`kea-messages`) if they perceive a queue as growing too quickly.
+The warnings cease once the queue size begins to shrink.
+These messages are intended as a bellwether and seeing them sporadically during times of heavy traffic load does not necessarily indicate a problem.
+If, however, they occur continually during times of routine traffic load, they likely indicate potential mismatches in server capabilities and/or configuration; this should be investigated, as the size of the queues may eventually impair an active server's ability to respond to clients in a timely manner.